 Coffee can also trigger digestive upset, including heartburn and diarrhea.
 Too much caffeine may increase blood pressure, anxiety and heartbeat, and it could also interfere with sleep.

-Bottom line: Speak with your doctor or a registered dietitian before trying the coffee diet — or any diet, for that matter — to make sure it's the right approach for you.
+Bottom line: Speak with your doctor or a registered dietitian before trying the coffee diet — or any weight-loss diet, for that matter — to make sure it's the right approach for you.

 - Phytochemical Analysis: "Understanding the Effects of Roasting on Antioxidant Components of Coffee Brews by Coupling On‐line ABTS Assay to High Performance Size Exclusion Chromatography"